racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home.md

 @metadata spaceorder=20
-@metadata title=PyLabs 5 Overview
+@metadata title=Pylabs 5 Overview
 @metadata tagstring=overview components description

-# PyLabs 5 Overview
+# Pylabs 5 Overview

-In this section you get a high-level overview of what PyLabs is.
+In this section you get a high-level overview of what Pylabs is.

-This covers the architecture of PyLabs, a description of the PyLabs core components, ... everything you need to know to get a clear understanding the way PyLabs is built.
+This covers the architecture of Pylabs, a description of the Pylabs core components, ... everything you need to know to get a clear understanding the way Pylabs is built.

 ### In this Chapter...